davidrata/week10/README.md

 ---
 ## 6. Getting Started

-This project was created and executed using **Google Colab**, a cloud-based environment for running Python code, especially well-suited for working with Jupyter notebooks and geospatial data.
+This project was created and executed using **Google Colab**, a cloud-based environment for running Python code.

 To replicate or adapt this project, follow these steps: